alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 start doing Food Club when you have enough of a bankroll to absorb losses.
 Around 50x your max bet size should be good enough (covers up to 5 straight days of total busts).

-The maximum bet size you can make is 50 plus 2 for every day your account has been on Neopets.
+The maximum bet size you can make is 50 plus 2 times your account age, in days.
 Let's suppose you successfully recover your account that's 15 years old.
-Then you can bet 11,000 NP per bet.
-With 10 bets per day and an 80% profit, that's (10 * 11,000 * 0.8) = **88,000 NP/day**.
+You'd be able to bet 11,000 NP per bet.
+With 10 bets per day and an 80% expected profit, that's (10 * 11,000 * 0.8) = **88,000 NP/day**.

 This is a *lot*.
 Who knows why TNT decided to make max bet size dependent on account age, but it creates a real divide between users who recover their old account and users who give up and start fresh.
-It's also incredibly easy to automate. u/neo_truths is a grey had hacker who has access to Neopets source code and database logs, and occasionally discloses deep dives into Neopets data.
+It's also incredibly easy to automate. u/neo_truths is a grey hat hacker who has access to Neopets source code and database logs, and occasionally discloses deep dives into Neopets data on Reddit.
 They've revealed that based on request logs, it's very likely there is a Food Club botnet.
 Thanks to the (many) Neopets data breaches, and lax Neopets security standards, there are a lot of vulnerable accounts out there.
 The botter has presumably broken into